Champion-22/Advanced-Redshift-Calculator/README.md

 ## ▶️ Usage

-After installation, you can start the application:
+After installation, you can start the application locally:

 1. Open your terminal or command prompt.
 2. Navigate to the project directory.